Client: European Professional Club Rugby (EPCR)

 Client: International Olympic Committee (IOC)

 The United Nations projects that by 2022 India will be the world’s most populous nation, with some reports also predicting that India could be the world’s largest economy by 2030.
 However, in a sports context, and specifically within the Olympic Games, India is yet to emerge as a dominant force on the world sports stage.
 Whilst India has had great success in cricket, it has not yet competed at the same level as other comparable nations in other sports.
-It is perceived that India is not a “sports country”, meaning that it lacks a sports culture.
 In the context of the Olympic Games, India is perceived as having a limited interest in both participating in sports and watching or engaging with the Olympic Games.
 The challenge is to understand whether this perception is true, and if so, why this is the case and how it can be changed.

 Client: Lagardère Sports